nuxeo-archives/nuxeo-presales-prototyping-toolkit/nuxeo-presales-prototyping-toolkit-video/README.md

 ## Media Info Helper

 An helper class (MediaInfoHelper) to call mediainfo -i on video blobs and parse the result.
+Main methods are also exposed is 2 automation operations.

 ### mediainfo -i Structure
 A call to mediainfo -i gives a back a String List looking like :